-The silver strands of her hair ripples like fractal waves in the glass reflection.
+The silver strands of her hair ripple like fractal waves in the glass reflection.
 She is light, airy, mesmerizing.
 You search for any sign of her face, but you find nothing.

 It’s as though she doesn’t want to be seen.
 Or perhaps…she doesn’t know how to be.
 Her form is clear to you though.
 Pale, translucent skin.
 Long, elegant fingers.
 The cascading hair that draws you in.